in the Netherlands 1978-early 2021 (2021)

 - Focus on the autumn 2020 influx

 Figure 1.
 Dusky Warbler (Phylloscopus fuscatus), Meijendel, Wassenaar, Zuid-Holland, 5 November 2020 (Vincent van der Spek)

 In the Netherlands, the Dusky Warbler (Phylloscopus fuscatus) is a very scarce, but annual late autumn migrant.
 A few individuals have also wintered.
 A huge influx in autumn 2020 came as a complete surprise.
-This article, of which a Dutch version was published on the Dutch Birding website, gives an overview on the occurrence of the species in the Netherlands from 1978 to early 2021.
+This article gives an overview on the occurrence of the species in the Netherlands from 1978 to early 2021.
+A Dutch version was published on the Dutch Birding website.

 Number of records 1978-early 2021

 The first Dusky Warbler for the Netherlands was found by Kees Scharringa on the island of Terschelling, Friesland in October 1978.
 It took another eight years for the second and third to be recorded (both trapped and ringed).
 Ever since, the species has been recorded more often.
 Over the past three decades, the records have slightly, and steadily increased.
 Thereby the species transformed from a rarity into a very scarce, but annual bird.
 It was considered by the Dutch rarity committee CDNA until 2011.
 Since 1999 there haven’t been any blank years.

 During the first two decades of this century (2000-2019), the numbers ranged from 1-18 a year.
 The best years were 2003 (10), 2007 (11), 2011 (12), 2016 (18) and 2019 (10), but in most years less than ten were found (Figure 1).
 The huge number of birds in autumn 2020 thereby came as a bolt out of the blue.